CHESS-mission/digital_twin_CubeSat/README.md

 # A Digital Twin of the CHESS CubeSat

 This repository hosts a Python-based simulation framework developed to support the mission design and operations of the CHESS CubeSat.
-It has two main purposes:

 ### Purposes